dmarshNAIT/dmarshNAIT.github.io/CPSC1012_exceptions.markdown

 Console.WriteLine("We got to the end!");
 ```

+An alternative way to deal with parsing exceptions would be to use the `.TryParse()` method.

 ## Throwing our own exceptions

 We may also write methods which `throw` exceptions in certain conditions.